Kevin P. Stevenson Sells 10,000 Shares of PRA Group, Inc. (NASDAQ:PRAA) Stock

-PRA Group, Inc. (NASDAQ:PRAA – Get Rating) CEO Kevin P. Stevenson sold 10,000 shares of the firm’s stock in a transaction dated Monday, April 18th.
-The shares were sold at an average price of $44.83, for a total transaction of $448,300.00.
-Following the transaction, the chief executive officer now directly owns 390,949 shares in the company, valued at $17,526,243.67.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+PRA Group, Inc. (NASDAQ:PRAA – Get Rating) CEO Kevin P. Stevenson sold 10,000 shares of the business’s stock in a transaction on Wednesday, April 20th.
+The shares were sold at an average price of $44.89, for a total transaction of $448,900.00.
+Following the transaction, the chief executive officer now owns 370,949 shares of the company’s stock, valued at $16,651,900.61.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

-PRA Group (NASDAQ:PRAA – Get Rating) last posted its quarterly earnings data on Monday, February 28th.
-The business services provider reported $0.79 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.65 by $0.14.
+PRA Group (NASDAQ:PRAA – Get Rating) last released its earnings results on Monday, February 28th.
+The business services provider reported $0.79 EPS for the quarter, topping analysts’ consensus estimates of $0.65 by $0.14.
+The business had revenue of $256.90 million during the quarter, compared to analysts’ expectations of $252.55 million.
 PRA Group had a net margin of 16.72% and a return on equity of 13.01%.
-The business had revenue of $256.90 million during the quarter, compared to the consensus estimate of $252.55 million.
-During the same quarter last year, the company posted $0.65 earnings per share.
-The firm’s quarterly revenue was down 6.2% compared to the same quarter last year.
-On average, research analysts predict that PRA Group, Inc. will post 2.75 earnings per share for the current fiscal year.
+The company’s quarterly revenue was down 6.2% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $0.65 earnings per share.
+As a group, sell-side analysts expect that PRA Group, Inc. will post 2.75 earnings per share for the current fiscal year.

-A number of hedge funds and other institutional investors have recently bought and sold shares of PRAA.
-Marshall Wace North America L.P. increased its holdings in PRA Group by 32.9% during the first quarter.
-Marshall Wace North America L.P. now owns 1,655 shares of the business services provider’s stock worth $44,000 after buying an additional 410 shares during the last quarter.
-First Trust Advisors LP increased its stake in shares of PRA Group by 17.0% in the first quarter.
-First Trust Advisors LP now owns 69,846 shares of the business services provider’s stock worth $1,873,000 after purchasing an additional 10,134 shares in the last quarter.
-Stephens Inc. AR increased its stake in shares of PRA Group by 8.7% in the third quarter.
-Stephens Inc. AR now owns 4,067 shares of the business services provider’s stock worth $171,000 after purchasing an additional 325 shares in the last quarter.
-Maryland State Retirement & Pension System purchased a new position in shares of PRA Group in the third quarter worth about $782,000.
-Finally, Nordea Investment Management AB increased its stake in shares of PRA Group by 97.8% in the third quarter.
-Nordea Investment Management AB now owns 2,200,830 shares of the business services provider’s stock worth $94,944,000 after purchasing an additional 1,088,315 shares in the last quarter.
-Institutional investors and hedge funds own 98.89% of the company’s stock.
+A number of research analysts have weighed in on PRAA shares.
+StockNews.com downgraded shares of PRA Group from a “buy” rating to a “hold” rating in a research report on Saturday, April 16th.
+William Blair reiterated an “outperform” rating on shares of PRA Group in a research report on Tuesday, March 1st.
+Finally, JMP Securities decreased their price objective on shares of PRA Group from $60.00 to $56.00 and set a “market outperform” rating for the company in a research report on Tuesday, March 1st.

 About PRA Group (Get Rating)